To perform a simple search in InterSystems documentation, enter search terms in the Search:

 Select the title of a book, or keep the default all books and articles

 .
 If you know which book contains the information you are seeking, use this to restrict the search to results within that book only.
-If you have selected a product from the previous menu, this list will contain books and articles from that product only.

 Select a tag from the list, or keep the default all tags

 .
 Tags are a useful way to narrow your search if you are looking for a topic that spans multiple books but also might return an unwieldy number of hits.
 For example, if you search for just SQL

 , the search will return hundreds of results.
 If you instead select the SQL

 tag and enter a related search term in the content field, the search returns only topics that are relevant to SQL, rather than any reference to it.

 The following are the default rules for searches:

 A search can include one or more terms.